SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Discussion

-Importantly, the impact of the DR strategy is demonstrated by the lower performance of domain-constrained SynthSeg variants, where training contrast and resolution-specific networks deteriorates the results.
+The impact of the DR strategy is demonstrated by the domain-constrained SynthSeg variants, for which training contrast and resolution-specific networks yields poorer performance (Section~\ref{sec:exp 2}).
 We believe this outcome is likely a combination of two phenomena.
 First, randomising the generation parameters enables us to mitigate the assumptions made when designing the model (e.g., Gaussian intensity distribution for each region, slice selection profile, etc.).
-Second, this result is consistent with converging evidence that augmenting the data beyond realism often leads to better generalisation~\cite{chaitanya_semi-supervised_2019,bengio_deep_2011,perez_effectiveness_2017}.
+Second, this result is consistent with converging evidence that augmenting the data beyond realism often leads to better generalisation~\citep{tobin_domain_2017,chaitanya_semi-supervised_2019,bengio_deep_2011}.

-Further ablation studies show that, thanks to its aggressive spatial augmentation, SynthSeg does not need much training data: its accuracy already converges after five training label maps, which is much faster than supervised CNNs that still does not converge after 20 training examples.
-This suggests that SynthSeg may alleviate labelling labour cost for training purposes.
-Nevertheless, further inclusion of automated segmentations greatly improves the robustness to different populations (e.g., AD patients with severe atrophy), by increasing the training morphological variability.

-The third experiment shows that SynthSeg is able to detect atrophy patterns related to AD~\cite{callen_beyond_2001}.
-We emphasise that, while this task is of modest complexity for \SI{1}{\milli\meter} T1 scans, segmenting the hippocampus in \SI{5}{\milli\meter} axial FLAIR scans is much more difficult, since it only appears in two to three slices, and with heavy PV.
-Nonetheless, SynthSeg still achieves almost the same accuracy on the FLAIR scans as one of the most widespread neuroimaging packages~\cite{fischl_freesurfer_2012} on the higher quality T1 images.
-This suggests that SynthSeg can reliably be used in group studies with clinical scans.

-While the Gaussian model in SynthSeg requires that labels are available for all tissue types present in the images, our results show that such a requirement is not a limitation in practice.
-First, SynthSeg can handle mild intensity variations within the same structure (e.g., the thalamus in brain MRI).
-Second, SynthSeg is robust against unlabelled structures far away from the regions to segment (like the teeth or tongue in brain MRI).
-Finally, the training images can be generated from segmentations that have been automatically subdivided into finer labels, in order to satisfy the Gaussian distribution assumption.
-Indeed, unsupervised clustering enabled us to obtain state-of-the-art results for two cardiac datasets~\cite{chen_synergistic_2019}, for which the original label maps do not describe the complex distribution of surrounding tissues (e.g., vessels, bronchi, bones, etc.).